Alopecia is the general medical term for hair loss. There are many types of hair loss with different symptoms and causes.

 How is hair loss treated?

-More common types of hair loss, such as male-pattern baldness, do not need treatment because they are a natural part of ageing and do not pose a risk to your health.
+More common types of hair loss, such as male-pattern baldness, don't need treatment because they're a natural part of ageing and don't pose a risk to your health.

-However, any type of hair loss can be distressing, so you should see your GP if you are worried about it.
+However, any type of hair loss can be distressing, so you should see your GP if you're worried about it.

-Your GP should be able to diagnose your type of hair loss by examining your hair, and they can also discuss possible treatments with you.
-It is advisable to visit your GP before you try a private consultant dermatologist (skin care specialist).
+Your GP should be able to diagnose your type of hair loss by examining your hair.
+They can also discuss possible treatments with you so it's advisable to visit your GP before trying a private consultant dermatologist (skin care specialist).

-If you wish to seek treatment for male-pattern baldness for cosmetic reasons, two medications called finasteride and minoxidil can be used.
+If you want treatment for male-pattern baldness for cosmetic reasons, two medications called finasteride and minoxidil can be used.
 Minoxidil can also be used to treat female-pattern baldness.

-However, these treatments are not effective for everyone and only work for as long as they are continued.
-These treatments are also not available on the NHS and can be expensive.
+However, these treatments don't work for everyone and only work for as long as they're continued.
+They are not available on the NHS and can be expensive.

-Alopecia areata is usually treated with steroid injections, although it is sometimes possible to use a steroid cream, gel or ointment.
+Alopecia areata is usually treated with steroid injections, although it's sometimes possible to use a steroid cream, gel or ointment.
 A treatment called immunotherapy may also be used.
 This involves stimulating hair growth by causing an intentional allergic reaction in the affected areas of skin.